-During the year under review, we navigated a range of micro and macro-economic opportunities and challenges, creating a dynamic environment that with both challenges and great opportunities to excel as demonstrated by our good performance.
+During the year, we were presented with micro and macro-economic opportunities and risks.
+This created a dynamic environment with both challenges and great opportunities to excel as demonstrated by our good performance.

-Electricity units sold (GWh) grew by 4% from 8,027 GWh to 8,383 GWh supported by hydroelectric generation following improved rains in the second half of the year.
-This was key in meeting the country's growing electricity demand which reached a new peak of

-2,288 MW on October 29, 2024 driven by a growing population, customer connections and economic growth.
+Electricity units sold (GWh) grew by 4% from 8027 GWh to 8383 GWh supported by hydroelectric generation following improved rains in the second half of the year.
+This was key in meeting the growing electricity demand which reached a new peak of 2,288 MW on October 29, 2024 driven by a growing population, customer connections and economic growth.
 These developments paint a great long-term future for our Company, as we continue to lead in the provision of renewable energy as an enabler for economic growth.